 A manuscript that demonstrates a scientific accuracy and valuable contribution to any of the described fields of social sciences and humanities and meets the acceptable standards of research ethics and scientific rigor will be considered for the possible publication.
 The authors may submit original research articles/empirical research and theoretically-oriented analyses/innovative conceptual review papers to the journal.
 For a quick process of a research article, please make sure that your manuscript is constructed as per APA publication manual, meets an acceptable standard, and fits in with the prescribed scope of the journal.
 It should be clearly and concisely written in the English language for an international audience and documented according to the criteria laid down in the ‘guidelines for authors’ and specified in the paper template.

-The Journal of Studies in Social Sciences and Humanities (JSSSH) is listed in the Directory of Open Access Journals (DOAJ), and in many other databases given in the right column.
+The Journal of Studies in Social Sciences and Humanities (JSSSH) is listed in UlrichsWeb, Directory of Open Access Journals (DOAJ), and in many other databases given in the right column.
 All the Journal articles are indexed in DOAJ.

-By: Rajni Kapoor & Dr. Nimai Das, India.
+By: Jannatul Ferdosh* & Dr. Fazlur Rahman, India.

 Leadership reflective practices: Adaptive challenges, slow questions and meaningful relations in fluid and accelerated times